jackwang0108/ShardMLP/README.md

 The simple code here offers both `nn.Conv1D` and `nn.Conv2D` implementations.

-Besides, after Shared MLP, Batch Normalization is often applied on the output examples, so the code also offer both `nn.BatchNorm1D` and `nn.BatchNorm2D` implementations of batch normalization.
+Besides, after Shared MLP, Batch Normalization is often applied on the output examples, so the code also offers both `nn.BatchNorm1D` and `nn.BatchNorm2D` implementations of batch normalization.